scuzzydude/asimov/asimov.md

 ## Goodbye Season Tickets

 I was sort of hoping with the whole Rockets theme and all, I might write myself into a sweet set of season tickets.
 That bit about the restaurants certainly didn't help my case.
-I've got one last play, sort of a go for broke, knockout bunch.
+I've got one last play, sort of a go for broke, knockout punch.
 In Houston, we call this kind of play *The Kiss of Death*.

 In October of 2020, Daryl Morey, the innovative General Manager of the Houston Rockets, quit.
 Two months later two MVP superstars had run away, Morey was running the 76ers, and the Rockets went from perianal contender to the very worst team in the NBA.
 What exactly happened is unclear, but an event a year earlier almost certainly played a part in Morey burning down the house on his way out of town.